2006 Gaza cross-border raid: Israeli retaliation

-The day after, on 26 June 2006, three Palestinian militant organization took responsibility for the raid; the Izz ad-Din al-Qassam Brigades (the armed wing of Hamas), the Popular Resistance Committees organization (which includes members of Fatah, Islamic Jihad, and Hamas) and the Army of Islam and issued a joint statement on 26 June 2006, in which they claimed responsibility for the raid and offered information on Shalit only if Israel agreed to release all female Palestinian prisoners and all Palestinian prisoners under the age of 18, who were held without charges and tried without the right of defense.
+The day after, on 26 June 2006, three Palestinian militant organizations took responsibility for the raid: The Izz ad-Din al-Qassam Brigades (the armed wing of Hamas); The Popular Resistance Committees organization (which includes members of Fatah, Islamic Jihad, and Hamas); And the Army of Islam, and issued a joint statement on 26 June 2006, in which they claimed responsibility for the raid and offered information on Shalit only if Israel agreed to release all female Palestinian prisoners and all Palestinian prisoners under the age of 18, who were held without charges and tried without the right of defense.
 The New York Times reported at the time that there were 95 Palestinian women and 313 Palestinian children in Israeli Jails.
 Israel rejected the offer.

 Two days later, on 28 June 2006, Israel launched Operation Summer Rains.
 In addition various international bodies conducted diplomatic activity, among them Egypt, in an attempt to release Shalit.
 Due to the fact that Shalit was a French citizen, France attempted to get him released through diplomatic means.
 However, the captors, who operated under the orders of Khaled Mashal and the Hamas military leadership, refused to release him.
 According to David Siegel, a spokesman at the Israeli embassy in Washington, D.C., "Israel did everything it could in exhausting all diplomatic options and gave Mahmoud Abbas the opportunity to return the abducted Israeli...
 This operation can be terminated immediately, conditioned on the release of Gilad Shalit."